kwinso/VirtualOS/README.md

 # VirtualOS
-Virtual Operating System written in C#
+Unix-like terminal for Zip Archives written in C#.